Rajeshwaran-raj/Python-Basic-App/README.md

 ## 4. Notes

-- Storage is a simple in-memory Python dictionary (`ITEMS`) in `api/views.py`.
+- Storage is a simple in-memory Python dictionary (`ITEMS`) in `app.py`.
-- A few sample items are hard-coded on startup so that `/api/items/` already returns data.
+- A few sample items are hard-coded on startup so that `/items` already returns data.
-- When you stop and start `runserver`, all runtime changes are cleared and the data is reset to the initial hard-coded values.
+- When you stop and start the server, all runtime changes are cleared and the data is reset to the initial hard-coded values.